DRUMCARL05/fifa2026/INSTRUCTIONS.md

 - `{ third }` = best 3rd-place qualifier
 - `{ W: matchId }` = winner of a previous match
 - `{ L: matchId }` = loser of a previous match (3rd place only)

+### ⚠️ KICKOFF time entry — verified July 2026 data bug
+Matches 89 (Paraguay-France) and 90 (Canada-Morocco) had their `KICKOFF` timestamps swapped — entered in the correct chronological order overall, but attached to the wrong match ID relative to which team pairing actually kicks off first.
+This wasn't caught until the "Today's Matches" highlight sorted by time and it didn't match the live broadcast.
+Fixed by swapping the two timestamps (89 is now 21:00 UTC, 90 is now 17:00 UTC).
+Every other R16 match (91–96) was cross-checked against FIFA's official schedule screenshots and confirmed correct — this was isolated to 89/90, not systemic. **When entering or auditing `KICKOFF` data, cross-check "which ID is chronologically first" against "which ID's bracket slots resolve to the fixture that's actually first" — these can silently diverge since slot resolution (`KO_BRACKET`) and kickoff time are entered/maintained independently.**

 ---